 Wisrah Villefort (b.
 1989 in Buritizeiro, Brazil) lives and works in Braunschweig.
 Through score, sculpture, text, photography, sound, and video, their work addresses the remaining structures of the transatlantic colonial project, focusing on institutional critique, private property, and the relationship between nature and capital.
 Institutional collections and commissions include Kadist; Museu Nacional da República; The One Minutes Foundation at Sandberg Instituut, and Instituto Moreira Salles.
-Past grants and prizes include the 3rd Reynaldo Roels Jr. (shortlisted), the Swiss Arts Council Pro Helvetia Residency Grant (recipient), the British Council Residency Grant for Mid-Career Artists(recipient), and the Ducato Prize (finalist).
-In 2023, the Ministry of Science and Culture of Lower Saxony in Germany awarded the artist to further develop the intersection of their sociopolitical theoretical research with the abstraction approach to their artistic practice.
-In the same year, Villefort was announced as one of the finalists of the Ducato Prize, Italy, for their 2-channel soundwork DOORS.
+Past grants and prizes include the 3rd Reynaldo Roels Jr. (shortlisted), the Swiss Arts Council Pro Helvetia Residency Grant

+(recipient), the British Council Residency Grant Ducato Prize (finalist).
+In 2023, the Ministry of Science and Culture of Lower Saxony in Germany awarded the artist to further develop the intersection of their sociopolitical theoretical research with the abstraction year, Villefort was announced as one of the finalists of the Ducato Prize, Italy, for their 2-channel soundwork DOORS.